 LD stands for Low dispersion glass.
-Elements 9/13 in this lens helps to reduce chromatic aberration and allows the tendency of light of different colors and variations to come to different points of focus at the image plane.
+Elements 9/13 in this lens helps to reduce chromatic aberration.
+It allows light of different colors and variations to come to different points of focus at the image plane.

 Many photographers are interested in adding the Bokeh effect and flare to their pictures to bring variations in their style.
 It appeals to the customers and makes the image look livelier.
 Telephoto lenses generally deliver the most beautiful bokeh.

-Mostly costumers want blurred background pictures and demand for removal of unnecessary things.
-If you need this characteristic in your photographs, then this is the lens you should buy because the background blur of the Tamron 70-300 mm is one of the best lenses for this purpose.
+Most customers want blurred background pictures and demand for removal of unnecessary things.
+If you need this characteristic in your photographs, then this is the lens you should buy because the Tamron 70-300 mm background blur is one of the best lenses for this purpose.

 If there is a sharp contrast transition or a bright light source in the background, you can see a bright ring formed in the bokeh.
-Just like other lenses, Tamron is not sensitive to backlighting, but if there is a very bright light source shining directly into the glass, then it forms a small flare in the picture and makes it look good.
+Like other lenses, Tamron is not sensitive to backlighting, but if there is a very bright light source shining directly into the glass, it forms a small flare in the picture and makes it look good.

-The resolution of this lens, either expressed in lines or sensor height, is relatively good, practically across the board.
+This lens’s resolution, either expressed in lines or sensor height, is relatively good, practically across the board.
 As we know, everything good comes with its pros and cons.
-Advantages include high sharpness, excellent resolution, good flare, inbuilt focusing, and low chromatic aberration and reasonable price.
+Advantages include high sharpness, excellent resolution, good flare, inbuilt focusing, low chromatic aberration, and reasonable price.

 Whereas its cons include: visible distortion and its bokeh are not formed very well in pictures as expected.
-As far as these drawbacks are concerned, distortion, bokeh, chromatic aberration, and vignetting can be fixed in editing apps and using Adobe software.
+These drawbacks are concerned, distortion, bokeh, chromatic aberration, and vignetting can be fixed in editing apps and using Adobe software.

 Tamron 70 300mm specifications: